abelardopardo/ontask_b/docs/Using/plugins.rst

 Description
   Text describing in detail the effect of the transformation.

-Once the data is filled, the program is executed by clicking in the |fa-rocket| *Run* button.
+Once the data is filled, the program is executed by clicking in the |bi-rocket-takeoff-fill| *Run* button.
 The execution is done in the background (it may take some tie), and a link to the log including the report is shown.

 .. _plugin_requirements: